mppatterson84/bs5_custom_hamburger/README.md

 # Bootstrap 5 Custom Hamburger

-Use a Hamburger in place of the navbar-toggler-icon on a Bootstrap navbar.
+Use a _Hamburger_ in place of the `navbar-toggler-icon` on a Bootstrap navbar.

-Slim down and minify the Bootstrap CSS and Hamburgers CSS using Sass.
+Slim down and minify the _Bootstrap_ CSS and _Hamburgers_ CSS using _Sass_.

-This repository relies on using VS Code with the extension 'Live Sass Compiler' and creating a project level settings.json file to modify the compiler settings.
+This repository relies on using _VS Code_ with the extension _Live Sass Compiler_ and creating a project level `settings.json` file to modify the compiler settings.

-This project uses Node.js and npm to install the Bootstrap and Hamburgers modules locally.
+This project uses _Node.js_ and _npm_ to install the _Bootstrap_ and _Hamburgers_ modules locally.

 -   https://jonsuh.com/hamburgers/
 -   https://getbootstrap.com/docs/5.0/customize/sass/